Darjeeling district: Languages

-Bengali is the official language of the district population with Nepali declared as co-official only in Darjeeling and Kurseong subdivisions.
+Bengali is the official language of the district, with Nepali declared as co-official only in Darjeeling and Kurseong subdivisions.

 Nepali is the dominant language in the hill divisions, spoken by more than 90% of the people in Darjeeling, Kurseong and Mirik subdivisions, although most hill inhabitants are not from Khas communities.
 Several hundred of the original hill inhabitants still speak their original languages although the vast majority now speak only Nepali.

 The main language of the Siliguri subdivision is Bengali.
-It is followed by a sizable number of Kamatpuri or Rajbongshi speakers.
+It is followed by a sizeable number of Kamatpuri or Rajbongshi speakers.
 Among the Adivasis, Sadri is the main language although some still speak their original languages like Kurukh, Mundari and Santali.